 When you’re just starting work, you’ll do practically anything to get it—including making an offer that’s sure to tank any chances you have of making money or being respected.
 Oh, and did I mention that the majority of new copywriters make this mistake?
 Read: It’s a big problem.
-So if you want to make sure you avoid it, read on…
+Let’s make sure you avoid it.

 See, here’s the thing about offering to work for free.
 I know it seems like a very fair way of getting them to work with you.
 It seems like you’re just saying, “Hey, I know it’s a risk to work with me!
 But I’ll take away all the risk!
 You don’t even have to pay me!”
 And that can be a worthwhile message to send—just not right away.
 (More on that in a moment.)

 If you start out your sales pitch by offering to work for free…why would anyone pay you?
 Or, at least, why would they pay you a good rate?
 You’ve already told them that you are more than happy to work for free.
 It would be ludicrous for them to say, “No, no, let me pay you $50 an hour instead.”
 At the very least, they’re going to feel like they’re doing you a favor by offering to pay you $10 an hour.
 To borrow a terrible aphorism that actually makes sense here, why would they buy the cow when they can get the milk for free?